cs194-126/lab1/README.md

 You will want to check if your breadboard is wired like this.

 #### LED Circuit
 You will need a LED connected to a PWM-capable output.
-Note that the pin the onboard LED is connected is NOT PWM-capable, so you will need to wire up an external circuit.
+Note that not all pins are PWM capable (notably, the pin the onboard LED is connected to is _NOT_), so you will need to wire up an external circuit.
+[The Nucleo pinning guide](https://developer.mbed.org/platforms/ST-Nucleo-L432KC/) may be helpful here.

 The typical circuit for an indicator LED is a LED in series with a resistor:

 ![LED circuit](/docs/led.png?raw=true)